-- 2.2.3.1 Undertake and in-depth review of the context of all red-flagged locations and the due diligence practices of any red flagged suppliers. - a.
-Review research reports including from governments, international organisations, NGOs, and media, maps, UN reports and UN Security Council sanctions, industry literature relating to mineral extraction, and its impact on conflict, human rights or environmental harm in the country of potential origin, or other public statements (e.g. from ethical pension funds). - b.
-Consult with a combination of local and central governments, local civil society organisations, community networks, UN peacekeeping units, and local suppliers.
+2.2.3.1 Undertake in-depth review of the context of all red-flagged locations and the due diligence practices of any red flagged suppliers.

+- a.
+Review research reports including those from governments, international organisations, NGOs, and media, maps, UN reports and UN Security Council sanctions, industry literature relating to mineral extraction, and its impact on conflict, human rights or environmental harm in the country of potential origin, or other public statements (e.g., from ethical pension funds). - Consult with local and central governments, local civil society organisations, community networks, UN peacekeeping units, and local suppliers.
 Respond to specific questions or requests for clarifications made by cooperating companies. - c.
 Determine (including through desk research; in-site visits to gold suppliers; random sample verification of purchase records proportional to risk; and a review and assessment of purchase and anti-money laundering and counter terrorist financing (AML-CFT) procedures and directives, if applicable) if upstream suppliers have policies and management systems that are consistent with this Guidelines and that such policies and management systems are operative.

-2.2.3.2 FOR MINED GOLD, establish on-the-ground assessment teams.
+2.2.3.2 For Mined Gold, establish on-the-ground assessment teams.